 Or just explore…

 I feel like it’s easy to go looking for something to do whilst in London, but in actual fact, the absolute gems are usually found just by wondering about.
 Try going on a tour of obelisks, hidden gardens and parks, or even try the City of London approved walks and trails.
-I will say, try to explore at all times of day: sunrise, throughout daylight hours, sunset and after-dark; you’ll be amazed by what you can find, see and capture.
+I will say, try to explore at all times of day: sunrise, throughout daylight hours, sunset, and after-dark; you’ll be amazed by what you can find, see and capture.

 This article was written by urbanest Westminster Bridge resident, Channon.
 She is currently studying a BA in Social Anthropology at the London School of Economics.
 In her third year of study, she is always busy but nevertheless likes to travel, write, take photos and experience new things.
 Originally from Cornwall, she loves the seaside life, but her favourite thing to do is explore bustling city life.